n8n-io/bash-dash/README.md

 ## Usage

-Bash-Dash comes with several commands, but you can also add your own commands.
+After installing Bash-Dash, you can test it and add your own custom commands.

 ### Call commands

-Call commands are commands that A command can be called by a dash `-` followed by the command.
-For example, the `weather` command is invoked like this:
+To call a Bash-Dash command, type a dash `-` followed by the command you want.

+For example, a `weather` command is invoked like this:

 ```bash
 - weather
 ```

-Moreover, you can supply additional parameters by typing them after the command.
+You can supply additional parameters by typing them after the command.
 For example, to get the weather in Berlin, run:

 ```bash
 - weather berlin